outworkers/util/README.md

 <a href="#table-of-contents">Back to top</a>

 The testing module features the ```AsyncAssertionsHelper```, which builds on top of ScalaTest to offer simple asynchronous assertions.
-We use this pattern heavily throughout the Websudos ecosystem of projects, from internal to DSL modules and so forth.
+We use this pattern heavily throughout the Outworkers ecosystem of projects, from internal to DSL modules and so forth.
 Asynchronous testing generally offers a considerable performance gain in code.